Ryanc8401/github-tutorial-1/README.md

 The differenece of Git vs. Github
 Git   | Github
 ------|------
+Version control : keeps "snapshots" of your code|To send to git do <git add .> then <git commit -m "comment">
-* used to learn and understand | *The website where everything gets stores (like "iCloud")
+* used to learn and understand | *The website where everything gets stores (like "iCloud") *yes
 ### Github: